chiragO9/Movie-API/README.md

 ### Update Movie (Partial Update)
 - **`PATCH /movies/update_movie`**
-  - Partially update an existing movie by ID — only provided fields are changed
+  - Partially update an existing movie — only provided fields are changed
-  - **Request Body:** Same structure as PUT; `id` is required, all other fields are optional
+  - **Request Body:** `id` is required, all other fields are optional
 ```json
 {
   "id": 1,